Schedule of Events

 Dickinson Christian Fellowship Coffee & Breakfast

-day with breakfast treats with fellow DCF students, alumni and families.
+Start the day with breakfast treats with DCF/InterVarsity students, alumni and families.
+All are welcome regardless of faith tradition.

 Going Global at Dickinson (A Student Perspective)

-Dickinson has international recognition for our high-quality, high-impact study-abroad programs.
+Dickinson has been internationally recognized for our high-quality, high-impact study-abroad programs.
 The Center for Global Study and Engagement not only follows best practices but continues to innovate and push the field of international education.
-Over 60% of our students at Dickinson study abroad for at least a semester, and many report it as the highlight of their time at Dickinson.
-Come listen to a panel discussion with students and CGSE staff about what students should be thinking about as they plan for their own experiences and why they are so impactful.
+More than 60% of Dickinson students study abroad for at least a semester, and many report it as the highlight of their undergraduate experience.
+Come listen to a panel discussion with students and CGSE staff about what students should be thinking about as they plan for their own experiences and why studying abroad is so impactful.

 Welcome Back Brunch at Popel Shaw Center